balancer/cow-amm/README.md

 - Immutably stores CoW Protocol's `SolutionSettler` and `VaultRelayer` addresses at deployment
 - Immutably stores Cow Protocol's a Domain Separator at deployment (to avoid replay attacks)
 - Immutably stores Cow Protocol's `GPv2Order.appData` to be allowed to swap
-- Gives infinite ERC20 approval to the CoW Protocol's `VaultRelayer` contract
+- Gives infinite ERC20 approval to the CoW Protocol's `VaultRelayer` contract at finalization time.
 - Implements IERC1271 `isValidSignature` method to allow for validating intentions of swaps
 - Implements a `commit` method to avoid multiple swaps from conflicting with each other.
   - This is stored in the same transient storage slot as reentrancy locks in order to prevent calls to swap/join functions within a settlement execution or vice versa.